Jump Start

 We’ve spent years developing our program.
 We’ve studied scientific literature, watched thousands of hours of videos, consulted other breeders, trainers, and Veterinary Professionals.
 We found Jane Killion’s Puppy Culture Program and took parts of that, and incorporated what we found works best for us and the Toy Aussie breed specifically, and developed our own protocols.
 I guess you could say that we raise our puppies using a modified version of Puppy Culture to adapt to our breeds standards as we believe not all breeds are the same.

-Because we start our puppies with science-based positive reinforcement protocols, we are able to start training our puppies as early as 3 days old.
+We have the puppies for the first 8 weeks of their lives and we start them with science-based positive reinforcement protocols, as early as 3 days old.

-We start with Early Neurological Stimulation (ENS), and Early Scent Introduction (ESI) exercises starting at Day 3 and continue daily through Day 16.
+We begin with Early Neurological Stimulation (ENS), and Early Scent Introduction (ESI) exercises starting at Day 3 and continue daily through Day 16.

 .